Qutayba ibn Muslim: Battle of Kashgar

+Historian Christopher I. Beckwith argues that there is no reason to reject the historicity of the raid on Kashgar.
+He references Ibn A'tham al-Kufi's account of Qutayba sending 7,000 troops under Kathir's command to raid Kashgar, where they inflicted casualties and took 100 captives.

 Rebellion and death

 Caliph Walid quickly re-confirmed Qutayba as governor, and even made his province independent from the governor of Iraq, but Qutayba's position was not secure: the Arab army was tired of constant campaigning and was still riven by factional rivalries, while Qutayba himself had alienated the most powerful Arab tribal groups.
 He was generally popular among the native Iranians, but the leader of the native auxiliaries, Hayyan an-Nabati, had secretly turned against him.
 Qutayba was completely unaware of the situation however, and began preparations for the campaign of 715, during which he intended to finally capture the Ferghana Valley and complete the subjugation of the Jaxartes valley.
 His only concern was that his old rival, Yazid ibn al-Muhallab, might be restored to the Caliph's favour after al-Hajjaj's death, and he took few precautions except for removing his family and belongings from Merv to Shash and placing a guard on the Oxus.

 His campaign against Ferghana was under way when news reached the army of Caliph Walid's death and the accession of his brother Sulayman ibn Abd al-Malik to the throne.
 The new Caliph was a bitter enemy of Qutayba, for the latter had argued in favour of excluding him from the succession.
 Although Sulayman re-confirmed him in his position as governor, Qutayba feared that he would soon be removed.
 At the last, after negotiations with the new regime in Damascus failed, Qutayba resolved to rebel.
 The Khurasani Arabs refused to support him, and the native auxiliaries, although favourably disposed towards him, were prevented from declaring their support by Hayyan al-Nabati.
 Only his family, his fellow Bahili tribesmen and his bodyguard, the Archers, remained faithful.
 The opposition, led by the Tamim tribe, coalesced around their leader Waki ibn Abi Sud al-Tamimi.
 In August 715 (according to al-Tabari) or early 716 (according to the 9th-century historian Ibn Qutaybah), Qutayba and other members of his family were killed at Ferghana by Arab soldiers.
 Waki ibn Abi Sud succeeded him as governor, and ordered the army to return to Merv, where it was disbanded.